ParthaSarathi-raw/8WeekSQLChallenge-Solutions/Week - 1 - Danny's Diner/README.md

 ORDER BY s.customer_id,order_date)
 SELECT * FROM cte;
 ````
+- Full Outer Join between Sales and Members Table because , sales table has data for each and every product sold for both members and non members.
+So if we do normal join, we only get sales for members only because non members are not included in the members table.
+Hence it is better to do LEFT JOIN or FULL OUTER JOIN here.

+- Full Outer Join Between Sales and Menu because, menu table has data for all the products, but it doesn't mean that each and every product was ordered at least once.
+So if we do normal join there might be chance that we could miss few products on menu that were never ordered.
+Hence it is better to do RIGHT JOIN or FULL OUTER JOIN here.

 #### Base CTE Table

 | customer_id | order_date               | product_id | join_date                | product_name | price |